odradev/odradev.github.io/docusaurus/blog/2022-11-30-release-020/index.md

 }
 ```

-It comes with the CLI tool [cargo-odra] that makes it easy to use Odra.
+It comes with the CLI tool [cargo-odra][cargo-odra] that makes it easy to use Odra.

 ![cargo-odra](./cargo_odra.gif)